talkkonnect/talkkonnect/README.md

 Most Libraries are however heavily vendored (modified from original).
 You will need to get the vendored libraries from this repo.

 [talKKonnect](http://www.talkkonnect.com) was developed initially to run on SBCs.
 The latest version can be scaled to run all the way from ARM SBCs to full fledged X86 servers.
 Raspberry Pi 2,3,3A+,3B+,4B Orange Pis, PCs and virtual environments (Oracle VirtualBox, KVM and Proxmox) targets have all been tested and work as expected.
+Rasperry Pi Zero W will work with a "watered down" version of talkkonnect that uses a lower sampling rate so as not to use up all of the little CPU power provided by the Zero.

 ### Why Was talKKonnect created?